-When 1518 Summit Street (PU 3181) was for sale a few years after the stock market crash of 1929, other features were emphasized.
-Notably, the seller suggested that the 7-room home could be adapted for 2 families, and noted, further, that the paved street was "paid up" and the location close to the street car line.
+When 1518 Summit St. was for sale a few years after the stock market crash of 1929, other features were emphasized.
+Notably, the seller suggested that the seven-room home could be adapted for two families and further noted that the paved street was "paid up" and the location close to the street car line.
 163

-On July 7, 1940 an ad describing the same house was placed in the local paper.
+On July 7, 1940, an ad describing the same house was placed in the local paper.
 It ran: "Two story frame-on choice lot close to transportation and walking distance from senior high school.
 Has two baths and could be converted into a duplex if desired."
-A "bargain" at \$9,250 and available at the same time was 2209 Battery (PU 5024).
-The two-story, tiled roof house had "fine luxurious rooms" and "exceptional closets."
+"164 A "bargain" at \$9,250 and available at the same time was 2209 Battery.
+The two-story, tiled-roof house had "fine luxurious rooms" and "exceptional closets."
 Situated on a double lot, it had an insulated attic and basement with a new central heating plant.
 166